 Another aside regarding Weather: while her long-term survival is almost assured , her mere existence splits the fans such that they tend to fall into one of two camps:

 One half (approximately) think that Weather is the best thing to happen to Lucas, and while they loved the bad boy Lucas of old, he's grown up, and it would be unrealistic for him to not grow up, and he's a better person now, and more believable, and there should be more sections dedicated to the wonderful loving family relationships between Lucas, Weather and Letty, Sam, and Gabrielle .

 The other half of the fanbase basically want Weather to get hit by a train.
 Like, yesterday.

 Neither group is going to get their wish.
 The relationship really can get in the way of the plot, and so it's off to the side as much as possible.
 But she's not going to get hit by a train, either.
 I apologize for any inconvenience.

 A Note on Swearing

 Once you ignore the people who insist that there's more swearing in the whatever Sandford book most recently came out than every other book combined , this one stands out as a common target.
 A few times a year I'll get an email that targets this book, Sudden Prey, as having the highest rate of swearing for the series.

 And... it's high, I've got to admit that.
-It's still not the highest Shadow Prey has held that title for more than twenty years now but it takes second place.
+It's still not the highest Shadow Prey has held that title for more than thirty years now but it takes second place.
 So what's going on here?

 There are two things contributing, I believe.
 One is that there's one small section of one chapter just a few lines of dialogue, really in which the word "fuck" is used nine times.
 It's a bit of cop talk, and they're all in closed quarters and getting on each other's nerves, and it's grating but also funny, especially when there's a punchline later in the conversation that defuses the whole situation.